peterc/pismo/README.markdown

 ## EXAMPLES:

+A basic example of extracting basic metadata from a Web page:

     require 'pismo'

     # Load a Web page (you could pass an IO object or a string with existing HTML data along, as you prefer)